VladimirKalachikhin/collision-detector/README.md

     "value": {
         "method": ["visual", "sound"],
         "state": "alarm",
-        "message": "Collision alert!"
+        "message": "Collision danger!"
-        "vessels": [
+        "vessels": {
-            "vessels.urn:mrn:imo:mmsi:269057061",
+            "vessels.urn:mrn:imo:mmsi:123456789":{"lat":...,"lon":...},
             ...
-        ],
+        },
     },
 </pre>

-The "value.vessels" is a array of uuid of dangerous vessels.
+The "value.vessels" is an array of uuid and positions of dangerous vessels.

 ## Install&configure:
 Install this plugin from SignalK Appstore as **collision-detector** in the usual way.